 Guidance on figuring out legal requirements is in Legal and Policy Factors.

-Web accessibility is required by law in some cases.

 Making the Web Accessible

+Web accessibility depends on several components working together, including web technologies, web browsers and other "user agents", authoring tools, and websites.

+The W3C Web Accessibility Initiative (WAI) develops guidelines, techniques, technical specifications, and supporting resources that describe accessibility solutions.
+These are considered the international standard for web accessibility; for example, WCAG 2.0 is also an ISO standard: ISO/IEC40500.

-More Info
+More Info on Making the Web Accessible

 More about these aspects of accessibility working together is in Essential Components of Web Accessibility.